Tigers and Fireflies: Tracks

-Other tracks include "Losin' the Blues for You" (which was the B-side to the single version of "Hollywood Romance") and "Melancholy Melon", both co-written by de Paul and her boyfriend at the time, the actor James Coburn, Coburn was around when the album was being recorded, having flown from South America where he was filming Firepower with Sophia Loren. "'Twas" is a piano bar song with a blues tinged feel and is the only song that was co-written with the album's producer, Rupert Holmes.
+Other tracks include "Losin' the Blues for You" (which was the B-side to the single version of "Hollywood Romance") and "Melancholy Melon", both co-written by de Paul and her boyfriend at the time, the actor James Coburn, Coburn was present when the album was being recorded, having flown from South America where he was filming Firepower with Sophia Loren. "'Twas" is a piano bar song with a blues tinged feel and is the only song that was co-written with the album's producer, Rupert Holmes.
 "Before You Go Tonight" was an affectionate song for former partner Ringo Starr, who was leaving for the US while de Paul remained in the UK.
-De Paul teamed up with former Eurovision Song Contest writing and singing partner Mike Moran to write "Without You".
-The album also featured a striking, updated, re-recording of her earlier hit single "My Man and Me"n that has a more bluesy feeling than the original ballad.
-The final track "Beautiful" is a song in its own right but ends by reprising snatches of each of the album's songs woven into the fade out.
+De Paul teamed up with former Eurovision Song Contest writing and singing partner Mike Moran to write the jaunty "Without You".
+The album also featured a striking, updated, re-recording of her earlier hit single "My Man and Me" that has a more bluesy feeling than the original ballad.
+The final track, "Beautiful", is a song in its own right but ends by reprising snatches of each of the album's songs woven into the fade out.

 As noted elsewhere, de Paul's vocals had never sounded stronger, in a style somewhere between Crystal Gayle and Maria Muldaur, in spite of her apparently suffering from a bout of hay fever at the time.
 The album was well received and garnered positive reviews in the music press, with Smash Hits nominating "Hollywood Romance" and "Losin' the Blues for You" as the album's best tracks.

-Six of the original tracks, including the title track, "Melancholy Melon" and "Without You", were finally released for the first time on CD on de Pauls' anthology CD Into My Music in March 2013 and the original album sleeve was used for a limited issue release on Think!
+Six of the original album tracks, including the title track, "Melancholy Melon" and "Without You", were finally released for the first time on CD on de Pauls' anthology CD Into My Music in March 2013 and the original striking album sleeve was used for a limited issue release on Think!
 Records label in Japan.
-"Hollywood Romance" was not included on Into My Music - since de Paul herself oversaw the selection - and has yet to be released on CD, although it is available as a mp3 download.
-It still is played on BBC radio, most recently on the David Sheppard show.
+Surprisingly, "Hollywood Romance" was not included on Into My Music - since de Paul herself oversaw the selection - and it has yet to be released on CD, although it is available as a mp3 download.
+It still is played on International radio stations, most recently on the David Sheppard show as is "Tigers and Fireflies".

+De Paul played the song "Forever and a Day" on her piano while being interviewed as part of her taking part in the Celebrity Special of Come Dine With Me first shown on primetime TV in 2008.